 rc??suffix after the version number, e.g. “1.2b1” or “1.2rc1”.
 It is critical that you follow this numbering scheme (

 X.Y.Zrc#), as it will ensure the release is ordered “before” the main release by various automated tools, and also tells PyPI that this is a “pre-release.”

 Once a release candidate is available, create a new Wiki page under Astropy Project Wiki with the title “vX.Y RC testing” (replace “X.Y” with the release number) using the wiki of a previous RC as a template.

 As outlined in APE2, astropy releases occur at regular intervals, but feature freezes occur well before the actual release.
 Feature freezes are also the time when the main branch’s development separates from the new major version’s maintenance branch.
 This allows new development for the next major version to continue while the soon-to-be-released version can focus on bug fixes and documentation updates.

 The procedure for this is straightforward:

-Update your local master branch to use to the latest version from github:
+Update your local main branch to use to the latest version from github:

-$ git fetch upstream --tags $ git checkout -B master upstream/master
+$ git fetch upstream --tags $ git checkout -B main upstream/main

-Create a new branch from master at the point you want the feature freeze to occur:
+Create a new branch from main at the point you want the feature freeze to occur:

 $ git branch v<version>.x